RonaldAllanRivera/httrack-clone/README.md

 - No headless rendering yet (no Playwright).
 Some JS-driven content may not be captured.
 - Error Summary collects log lines that begin with `ERROR` or `WARNING` and appends them at the end of each run for easy copying.
  - `content.php` is generated from the cleaned `local-index.html` (after path rewrites and `srcset` stripping).
+ - `onclick="nextPage()"` attributes are stripped from elements in the localized HTML.

 ## Known Issues / Next Up
 - Heuristics: better prioritization than “first per type” in Preview.